Fossil Ridge High School (Fort Worth, Texas)

-Fossil Ridge High School (FRHS) is an American public high school located in northeast Fort Worth, Texas.
+Fossil Ridge High School (FRHS) is an American public high school located in far north Fort Worth, Texas.
 It is the second high school inside the Keller Independent School District.
 Most nearby schools such as Fossil Hill Middle School and Vista Ridge Middle School graduates feed into Fossil Ridge.

-According to U.S. News & World Report, Fossil Ridge High School is ranked at #1,473 as one of the highest ranked high schools in the United States.
-In Texas, it is ranked at #142 as one of the highest ranked schools and was certified Silver.
+According to U.S. News & World Report, Fossil Ridge High School is ranked at #5,053.
+In Texas, it is ranked at #446.

 Athletics

+Sports offered at Fossil Ridge include basketball, baseball, softball, track and field, wrestling, power lifting, volleyball, tennis, golf, basketball, soccer, swimming and diving, bowling, rodeo, cross country, ice hockey (district-wide team), and fishing (also a district wide team).

 Football

 Fossil Ridge currently has two freshman teams, one junior varsity team, and a varsity team.
-The teams play at the Keller Sports Complex.
+The teams play at the Keller Sports Complex and the small stadium located at Fossil Ridge.

 In 2005, Fossil Ridge went back to the playoffs for the first time since the 2002 season.
+Fossil Ridge went to the playoffs 6 consecutive years, 2013-2018 under Head Coach Tony Baccarini.
+The 2017 Season marking the first time in school history having a perfect 10-0 regular season and a district championship.
 Beginning with the 2014–2015 school year, Fossil Ridge has been reclassified to 6A.

-Other sports offered at Fossil Ridge include basketball, baseball, softball, track and field, wrestling, power lifting, volleyball, tennis, golf, basketball, soccer, swimming and diving, bowling, rodeo, cross country, and ice hockey (district-wide team).
+Following the 2023-24 School Year, Fossil Ridge was moved back down to division 5A.